 The USF Counseling Center is facilitating two types of virtual, psycho-educational, drop-in sessions focused on helping students to thrive: Skill-Based Workshops and Chat & Connect.
-These 60-minute sessions are described below and are offered daily, Monday through Friday, until the last day of the Fall semester on December 10th, 2020.
+These 60-minute sessions are described below and are offered daily, Monday through Friday, beginning March 17th, 2021 until August 6, 2021.
 You're welcome to join us as many times as you'd like!

 Online drop-in sessions are psycho-educational and supportive in nature, but do not provide mental health treatment.
 If you would like to speak with a counselor, call us (813) 974-2831.
 If you are experiencing a mental health emergency, please contact 9-1-1, the National Suicide Prevention Hotline at 1-800-273-8225, or an emergency mental health service in your local community.

 You will not need to pre-register or RSVP for the drop-in sessions, but you will be required to use your USF email account to join the MS Teams meeting.
 As a result, your name will be visible to other participants.
 Participants may be removed from the workshop for engaging in verbal abuse/harassment, or exhibiting offensive or inappropriate content, at the facilitators’ discretion.

 Note that the workshop will not be conducted after 20 minutes if no students are in attendance that day, so students may not be admitted from the lobby if they arrive after 20 minutes.

 Please click on the link in each of the descriptions at the appointed time and you will be able to join the workshop.
 Return as many times as you like.
 Click here for a PDF version of the information outlined below.